darktable-org/dtdocs/content/special-topics/mem-performance.md

 : These parameters should be left at this default value -- testing has not shown any benefit to using other values.

 f. number of event handles
+: _default 128_
 : Event handles are used by darktable to monitor the success/failure of kernels and provide profiling info even if the pixelpipe is executed asynchronously.
 The number of event handles is a limited resource of your OpenCL driver -- while they can be recycled, there is a limited number that can be used at the same time.
-Unfortunately, there is no way to find out what the resource limits are for a given device (this is due to darktable using the OpenCL V.1.2 API to support all platforms), so darktable uses a very conservative guess of 128 by default.
+Unfortunately, there is no way to find out what the resource limits are for a given device (this is due to darktable using the OpenCL V.1.2 API to support all platforms), so darktable uses a conservative guess of 128 by default.
 On most current devices and drivers you can expect a number of up to 1024 to be safe (for sure if your driver / card reports OpenCL V.2.0 or larger) leading to a slightly better OpenCL performance.
 If your driver runs out of free handles you will experience failing OpenCL kernels with error message `CL_OUT_OF_RESOURCES` or even crashes or system freezes.
+(If you are running into this problem, please open a github issue)

 : A value of 0 will block darktable from using any event handles.
 This will prevent darktable from properly monitoring the success of your OpenCL kernels but saves some driver overhead leading to a slightly better performance (less than 5%).
-The consequence is that any failures will likely lead to garbled output without darktable noticing.
+The consequence is that all failures will lead to garbled output without darktable noticing.
 This is only recommended if you know for sure that your system runs rock-solid.

 g. asynchronous mode
-: _1 = use asynchronous mode; 0 = don't use_
+: _1 = use asynchronous mode; 0 = don't use (default)_
 : This flag controls how often darktable blocks the OpenCL pixelpipe to get a status on success/failure of the kernels that have been run.
 For optimum latency set this to 1, so that darktable runs the pixelpipe asynchronously and tries to use as few interrupts/events as possible.
-If you experience OpenCL errors like failing kernels, reset the parameter to 0 (the default).
+If you experience OpenCL errors like failing kernels, reset the parameter to 0.
 This will cause darktable to interrupt after each module so that you can more easily isolate any problems.
 Issues have been reported with some older AMD/ATI cards (like the HD57xx) which can produce garbled output if this parameter is set to 1.
 If in doubt, leave it at its default of 0.

 h. disable device
 : _0 = enable device; 1 = disable device_